Good things do come in small packages!

 The City of Milton Freewater provides water and sewer services for the house and shop.

-Exclusively offered by The WestOne Group, Broken Plow vineyard, house and shop are now available for $465,000.
+Exclusively offered by The WestOne Group, Broken Plow vineyard, house and shop are now available.

 Please contact Ben Sinner, (509) 524-0400, for more information.